vicramr/escape-utf8/java/README.md

 I have tested this code on Linux, macOS, and Windows.

-The files in the ci directory are only intended for use with Travis CI.
+The files in the ci directory are only intended for use with Travis CI/Appveyor.

 # Instructions for building and running
 1. Create a build directory inside this directory: ```mkdir build```